imbaniac/awesome-blockchain/README.md

 ---

-## TODO
+## Future plans
-- Interative map with all exchanges and supported countries
+- Interative map with exchanges and filter by countries

----

-Some links are affiliate, so I could keep the list up to date.
-I marked them as 🍭 You can also support the list directly:

-**Bitcoin:** *1MjC5Htqzd2uJx6eFSuBCh1HT122Gesfpd*

-**Ethereum:** *0x78a2C634b844b23e22795EAb1Bd344629f4983c2*